NCAR/lrose-core/docs/README_NCAR_BUILD.md

 The codebase is checked in with upper-case Makefiles throughout the tree.

-To get the build you want, you must install the lower-case makefiles relevant to the distribution you need.
+To get the build you want, you must install the lower-case makefiles relevant to the package you need.

-To install the **lrose** standard distribution makefiles, perform the following:
+To install the **lrose** standard package makefiles, perform the following:

 ```
   cd $LROSE_CORE_DIR/codebase